This week was marked by several significant occasions.

 Since the beginning of 2020, the Ombudsman received 4005 complaints.

 All received complaints can be divided into nine categories: personal rights – 1810 complaints, economic rights – 133 complaints, social rights – 550 complaints; guarantees of human rights in civil, administrative and criminal proceedings – 359 complaints; enforcement of human rights in penitentiary institutions – 95 complaints; enforcement of rights in the field of education – 13 complaints; enforcement of rights in the field of healthcare – 105 complaints; enforcement of rights of mothers, children and families – 34 complaints, issues connected with the political and military situation in DPR – 906 complaints.

 - Death toll, injuries to civilians and soldiers as a result of hostilities in the territory of the Donetsk People`s Republic

 The DPR Ombudsman’s Office documents cases of violations of Donbas citizens’ rights by the Ukrainian side, including the right to life, personal integrity and freedom of movement.

-Within the period between 1 January and 12 June 2020, 63 people, including 36 DPR servicemen and 27 civilians (including 6 child and 8 women) sustained injuries and traumas of varying severities as a result of armed aggression by Ukraine.
+Within the period between 1 January and 4 September 2020, 31 civilians (including 6 children and 11 women) sustained injuries and traumas of varying severities as a result of armed aggression by Ukraine.

-Within the period between 1 January and 12 June 2020, 22 DPR servicemen and 4 civilians died as a result of armed aggression by Ukraine.
+Within the period between 1 January and 4 September 2020, 5 civilians died as a result of armed aggression by Ukraine.

-Officially confirmed information on individuals, who have been wounded since the beginning of the conflict continues to be reported to the Ombudsman’s Office in the DPR.
+Officially confirmed information on individuals who have been wounded since the beginning of the conflict continues to be reported to the Ombudsman’s Office in DPR.

 - Register of displaced persons and affected citizens